coddingtonbear/django-mailbox/readme.rst

 This app allows you to either ingest e-mail content from common e-mail services (as long as the service provides POP3 or IMAP support), or directly recieve e-mail messages from ``stdin`` (for locally processing messages from Postfix or Exim4).

-These ingested messages will be stored in the database as Django models and you can process their content at will, or -- if you're in a hurry -- by using a signal receiver.
+These ingested messages will be stored in the database in Django models and you can process their content at will, or -- if you're in a hurry -- by using a signal receiver.

 - Documentation for django-mailbox is available on